top of page

 Improving Equity in Pediatric Type 1 Diabetes Behavioral Care and Research

-Pilot Project Leader: Julia Price, PhD
+Pilot Project Leader: Julia Price, PhD, Nemours

 The aim of this multimethod community engaged research is to develop pediatric Type 1 Diabetes (T1D) stakeholder partnerships that are essential to studies to improve equity in behavioral T1D intervention research and care.
 The project will develop strategies to increase engagement of African American families and/or families from low-income households in pediatric T1D behavioral intervention research and explore perspectives on existing pediatric behavioral T1D interventions from youth with T1D and their families who are underrepresented in research in this area.